Downtown Baltimore Focus Areas.

 • 7

-Maintain the progress gained through implementation of the Squeegee Collaborative's Working Action Planarrow
+Maintain the progress gained through implementation of the Squeegee Collaborative's Working Action Plan

 The City began implementation of the Squeegee Collaborative’s Working Action Plan in January 2023.
 Since that time we have seen an 85% decrease in criminal incidents related to squeegeeing and have placed over 40 young people in jobs.
 The work of the Squeegee Collaborative is not just about addressing the activity of squeegeeing, but working on the root causes leading disconnected youth to be on the corners.
 As the work continues the focus will be on expanding efforts to connect panhandlers with employment opportunities, housing supports, and consistent mentorship to support and encourage their development.
 Through reviewing data weekly and thanks to intense and consistent collaboration among BPD, the Mayor’s Office of African American Male Engagement (MOAAME) and dozens of community stakeholders the work of the Squeegee Collaborative is creating a safer downtown and providing sustainable solutions for young people.